The Story of Ray Markman – Part 2

 “Yes, ziss I remember vell.”

 “Well here’s where it gets good.
 They make the whole series on spec.
-Then Ray tells his client, Encyclopaedia Britannica, ‘We won’t sell it to you unless we get prime time.’
+Then Ray tells his client—Encyclopaedia Britannica, ‘We won’t sell it to you unless we get prime time.’
 Wrap yourself around the moxie behind that.
 He doesn’t want it aired on Sunday afternoon the way Hallmark does at that time.
-He figures people are watching football on Sunday and he’s right.
+He figures people are watching football that day and he’s right.
 After finishing the shows, he’s saying if they’re not a raging success, he’ll chuck ‘em.
 He’s taking a huge risk.”

 Lonagan shakes his head and scowls.
-“A guy shouldn’t never oughta let his ass hang out that far on a deal.”
+“A guy shouldn’t never oughta let his ass hang out dat far on a deal.”

 “Maybe, but Ray doesn’t seem to have any fear in his makeup.
 So he takes the show to NBC.
 They turn it down.
 Same old story: They don’t know where it fits—it’s not news and it’s not a documentary.
 It’s a whole new genre.
 Always hard to sell a new genre.
 And ABC?
 Same story.